 Many people say yoga is not for them, but it’s the very people who turn away from yoga that are the ones who need it most.
 Yoga serves anyone and everyone no matter what age or ability and it should be a staple in every person’s life.

 The very core of yoga is built on our breath.
 We breathe our way in and out of postures and for this reason yoga can be classed as a moving meditation.
 It stills and calms an overworked mind (which is why many will say it’s not for them because they fear the stillness) and creates a strong supple body.

 There are many forms of yoga and there will be a fit for everyone.
 For those sporty types who love to work hard and build a sweat there’s Ashtanga or Bikram yoga.
 For those who need a gentler pace there’s Iyengar or Dru yoga.

-Nature: Being outdoors in nature will have a healing and uplifting effect on all.
+Being outdoors in nature has a healing and uplifting effect on all.
 If you work in a city with no access to parkland make sure you get out at weekends away from cars and air pollution.

 ‘You don’t stop playing because you grow old; you grow old because you stop playing!’

 We hear children laugh all the time.
 They don’t know how to take life seriously, it’s all about play and fun.
 We should all strive to stay childlike.
 To see the world in wonder and above all have fun and laugh.
 Anything that makes us laugh will make our spirits soar.
 It really is a therapy.